Work Study Opportunities

 Supervisor: Marika Adamek , Assistant Registrar—406-447-6909

-Duties: File and record management, answering a multiline phone, accepting documentation from students attending or applying to the college, making phone calls on behalf of Admissions Counselors and Registrar, answering questions of students and the public that enter the Welcome Center.
-May assist students during registration on computers, assist in mailings generated by Admissions and Records.
-Assist with recruitment efforts through data entry, making packets, answering questions regarding the admissions process and Helena College programs.
+Duties include but are not limited to, filing and record management, answering a multiline phone, accepting documentation from students attending or applying to the college, making phone calls on behalf of the Admissions Counselors and Registrar, and answering questions of students and the public that enter the Welcome Center.
+The Work Study may assist students during registration on our computers, assist in mailings that both Admissions and Records generate, and assist with Recruitment efforts through data entry, assembling packets, and answering questions regarding the admissions process and Helena College programs.

-Other Requirements: Experience in communication, clerical, and customer service skills.
-Knowledge of the Helena College student portal, Word, Excel, Outlook, and Access recommended, but not required.
+Other requirements: knowledge of Word, Excel, Outlook, and Canvas recommended, but are not required.

 Position(s) Available: 1